AusClimateService/npcp/reports/phase1/phase1_report.md

   for which to calculate an adjustment factor.
   A total of 500 bins were used for this NPCP intercomparsion.
 - _Adjustment factor smoothing_:
-  A 21-point moving average was applied as smoothing over the range of bias correction values (i.e. for bins 0 to 500) for each month.
+  A 21-point moving average was applied  over the range of bias correction values (i.e. for bins 0 to 500) for each month.
 - _Adjustment limits_:
   The software allows the user to specify a maximum adjustment/correction.
   The default setting for precipitation (used in this intercomparison) is for a maximum increase of 50% applied to values great than or equal to 10mm.
-  For instance, model precipitation data of 20 mm/day could potentially be bias corrected up to a maximum value of 30 mm/day.
+  For instance, a model daily precipitation value of 20mm could potentially be bias corrected up to a maximum value of 30mm.
 - _Trend matching_: The long-term trend in the data can be removed prior to applying the bias correction, and then added back in after the bias correction has been applied in order to ensure that the bias correction does not substantially alter the model simulated trend.